mixmasteru/mle_nd_p1/README.md

 ![hyper](img/automl1.png)

 ## Future work
-* finetune the found parameters by HyperDrive more
+* fine tune the found parameters by HyperDrive more
 * use other parameters for HyperDrive like learning_rate or batch_size